aiconsultancy/ghost-to-nextjs-blog-converter/README.md

   - For Claude AI, it uses the Messages API.
 It sends the XML instructions as the first message, and then each post as a subsequent message in the same conversation.
   - For ChatGPT, it uses the Assistant API.
 It creates a new assistant with the XML instructions, and then processes each post in a separate thread.
   - In my testing, I found that Claude performed better and was more reliable.
 ChatGPT didn't always follow the instructions and would not detect image gallaries nearly as reliably, inserting them where they shouldn't be.
-Feel free to tweak the ai_instructions.xml file to better fit your own blog's needs.
+Feel free to tweak the ai_instructions.xml file to better fit your blog's needs.

 ## Prerequisites